What is Periodontal Care?

 - Our patients have discovered that Dr. Duffy and our hygiene team are dedicated experts and do all we can to help make your visit pleasant and your care comfortable and effective.

-- If you don’t have dental insurance, we have several convenient and affordable options for you including our in-house Dental Membership Plan option for periodontal patients.
+- If you don’t have dental insurance, we have several convenient and affordable options for you including our in-house Dental Membership Plan option for periodontal care in Gig Harbor.